-Juyoung Kang, the lead bartender at The Dorsey in Las Vegas, loves the balance that amontillado sherry brings to cocktails.
-In this Vodka Martini variation, she uses it along with chablis and a tiny bit of Grand Marnier to round out a drink that’s bracing but won’t knock you out in the summer heat.
+Juyoung Kang, the head bartender at The Dorsey in Las Vegas’ Venetian, loves the balance that amontillado sherry brings to cocktails.
+In this Vodka Martini variation, she uses it along with Chablis and a bit of Grand Marnier to add roundness to a drink that’s bracing but won’t knock you out.
 “A low-ABV cocktail keeps you happy and buzzed without you getting all tipsy,” says Kang.
-“It’s like day drinking and being able to function and perform.”
+Moderation never looked so good.

-Jeff Jagger, the bar manager at Philadelphia’s Townsend, created this vermouth-forward on-ramp into the world of the Martini.
+Jeff Jagger, the bar manager at Philadelphia’s Townsend, created this vermouth-forward entry point into the world of the Martini.
 “It drinks clean and easy on the palate,” says Jagger.
-“You can have a few while still enjoying responsibly for the rest of the day, all with the added benefit of not having to worry as much about the repercussions of tomorrow.”
+“You can have a few while still enjoying responsibly for the rest of the day, all with the benefit of not having to worry as much about the repercussions tomorrow.”

-In the Call It What it Is category, the Reverse Martini at San Francisco’s Starlight Room pumps up the white vermouth alongside a short pour of Spirit Works vodka, distilled right up the road in Sonoma County.
-Michael Lee, a certified sommelier and the assistant director of food and beverage, calls it the perfect summer drink.
+In the “call it what it is” category, the Reverse Martini at San Francisco’s Starlight Room pumps up the white vermouth alongside a short pour of Spirit Works vodka, distilled up the road in Sonoma County.
+Michael Lee, a certified sommelier and the assistant director of food and beverage, calls the Reverse Martini the perfect summer drink.
 “It will not make you feel sluggish while you dance the night away between the stars and cable cars,” he says.